1919 - 2019

 Over the decades, central business areas have repeatedly broken away and had to be replaced by new ones, or the requirements have changed fundamentally.
 The extinction of steam locomotives, the end of the nuclear power plant era, the increasing competition for the chemical raw material crude oil by renewable raw materials with more and more new products, new and better product qualities, larger production capacities and the increasing importance of sustainability in production processes are just a few examples.

-Buss-SMS-Canzler sees change as an opportunity and not as a threat.
+Buss-SMS-Canzler considers change as an opportunity and not as a threat.

 Due to its large number of industrial references and its broad technology program as well as its range of applications, the company is a global leader in thermal separation technology and the world market leader in the thermal concentration of substance mixtures, which are difficult to handle.

-We are proud of the fact that even after 100 years of company history, our employees are always looking for the best solution with the same commitment, knowledge and experience and are never satisfied with the second best solution, even if it is sometimes a challenge to find it.
+We are proud of the fact that even after 100 years of company history, our employees are always looking for the best solution with the same commitment, knowledge and experience.
+We are never satisfied with the second best solution, even if it is sometimes a challenge to find it.
 Just like 100 years ago.